 Travel between Brussels, Belgium and London, United Kingdom by train is: Unrestricted.

 International entry status: Entry is unrestricted for citizens and permanent residents of Belgium

 When traveling in United Kingdom, you must follow these COVID-19 safety rules:

-The information above was last checked on 9/26/21.
-This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your train to London from Brussels before traveling.
+The information above was last checked on 9/28/22.
+This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your train between Brussels and London before traveling.

-The restriction level for your return train to Brussels, Belgium from London is: Partially open.
+The current restriction level for your return trip by train from London to Brussels is: Unrestricted

 The government of Belgium has imposed these measures to reduce the spread of COVID-19:

-Last checked on 9/26/21.
-Remember to check the latest COVID-19 travel safety regulations for your train to Brussels from London closer to your date of departure here here.
+Last checked on 9/12/22.
+We do our best to keep this information up to date, but regulations can change so please double check the latest COVID-19 travel safety regulations ahead of your train to Brussels from London here.

-When traveling this route, Omio customers are departing most frequently from Bruxelles-Midi and arriving in London Victoria.
+Omio customers who travel this route most frequently depart from Bruxelles-Midi and arrive in London Victoria.